ksukhorukov/SOCKS/README.md

-# SOCKS5 PROXY SERVER MANAGEMENT SCRIPT
+# SOCKS5 PROXY MANAGEMENT SCRIPT

 SOCKS is an Internet protocol that exchanges network packets between a client and server through a proxy server.